gopal5587/Mini-Zomato-platform/README.md

 ## 🚀 Quick Start Guide

 ## **📋 Prerequisites**
--Flutter SDK (version 3.x or higher)
+- Flutter SDK (version 3.x or higher)
--An IDE like VS Code or Android Studio
+- An IDE like VS Code or Android Studio
--A running emulator or a physical device
+- A running emulator or a physical device

 ### Follow these steps to set up the project locally: